 One of the big hurdles with end-to-end encryption is the key pairing.
 In short, you have a pair of keys and your email recipient has a pair of keys, and you each need to share one of those keys to encrypt and decrypt email messages.
 This makes end-to-end encryption difficult because both users need to be on the same application.

 That’s not a problem for ProtonMail.
 When composing an email message, you can set a custom password and expiration date.
 The email recipient can decrypt the message using that password.
 It’s a bit of a pain, but it beats forcing all of your contacts to sign up for a ProtonMail account.

 ProtonMail Features Overview

 ProtonMail is a fairly inexpensive service, though like most email services, everything revolves around the free version.
 ProtonMail Free offers 500MB of storage with a single email address for one user.
-That’s half of what you get with Tutanota, though (read our Tutanota vs ProtonMail piece), but better than CounterMail, which doesn’t even have a free plan (read our CounterMail review).
+That’s half of what you get with Tutanota (read our Tutanota vs ProtonMail piece), but better than CounterMail, which doesn’t even have a free plan (read our CounterMail review).

 However, the free version of ProtonMail also limits users to 150 messages per day, limited support and only three folders.
 Other features, like the autoresponder, aren’t included with a free account, either.

 Beyond the free service, there are the Plus and Professional plans, which are basically the same.
 Compared to the free plan, Plus comes with high messages-per-day limits and folders, as well as faster customer service and support for a custom domain.
 The Professional plan offers most of the same, except with support for up to 5,000 users.

 That doesn’t mean a sole ProtonMain user shouldn’t use the Professional plan.
 In addition to what you get with the Plus plan, Professional includes catch-all mail and removes all limits on messages and folders.